-ONL1204 is currently undergoing IND-enabling studies for the treatment of retinal detachment, a condition for which the compound has been granted orphan drug designation by the United States Food and Drug Administration (FDA).
-The company is completing preclinical development of ONL1204 in preparation for the submission of an investigational new drug (IND) application and initiation of Phase I/II clinical trials in retinal detachment.
+ONL1204 is currently in a Phase I clinical trial in Australia for the treatment of retinal detachment, a condition for which the compound has been granted orphan drug designation by the United States Food and Drug Administration (FDA).
+The company is completing additional preclinical activities for ONL1204 in preparation for clinical development in key markets around the world for multiple indications.

 About Retinal Detachment

 Retinal detachment is an ocular condition that involves the retina being separated from the underlying layer of cells, including the retinal pigment epithelium (RPE).
 This separation often results in the death of key retinal cells, including photoreceptors, which can lead to vision impairment and/or loss.